Published online Apr 21, 2019. doi: 10.3748/wjg.v25.i15.1840

 Published online: April 21, 2019

-LC3 is overexpressed in tumor tissues, and Beclin1 and 4E-BP1 are significant predictors of OS in wild-type KRAS ACRC treated with cetuximab.
-Autophagy has a role in improving the effects of cetuximab on colon cancer cell.
+The effect of cetuximab on colon cancer cells might be improved by autophagy.
+LC3 is overexpressed in tumor tissues, and Beclin1 and 4E-BP1 could be significant predictors of OS in ACRC patients treated with cetuximab.